oscar0617/Lab06-AREP-SecureApplication/README.md

     - **Description**: Updates an existing property.
     - **Returns**: `ResponseEntity<Property>` with `200 OK` or `404 NOT FOUND`.

-This layer acts as the **REST API interface**, exposing endpoints for client interactions.
+This layer acts as the REST API interface, exposing endpoints for client interactions.

-###### **Relationships and Interactions**
+#### **Relationships and Interactions**
 - **Model → Repository**
-  - The `Property` class is mapped to the database using JPA.
+  - The `User` and `Property` classes are mapped to the database using JPA.

 - **Repository → Service**
-  - The `PropertyRepository` is used by `PropertyService` to fetch and manage data.
+  - The `UserRepository` and `PropertyRepository` are used by their respective services to fetch and manage data.

 - **Service → Controller**
-  - The `PropertyService` handles business logic before sending data to `PropertyController`.
+  - The `UserService` and `PropertyService` handle business logic before sending data to their controllers.

 - **Controller → API**
-  - The `PropertyController` exposes RESTful endpoints for external applications to interact with the system.
+  - The `UserController` and `PropertyController` expose RESTful endpoints for external applications to interact with the system.

 ## Running the tests